Everything PR News

 QR codes died in 2014 and came back in 2020.
 The pandemic forced restaurants, retailers, and event venues to adopt contactless interactions overnight, and the QR code — the dormant 2010-era marketing gimmick — became core consumer infrastructure.
-By 2026, the QR code is a $40B-plus commerce-enabling layer used by Sephora, Chipotle, Olive Garden, McDonald's, Walmart, and most of the Fortune 500.
-The lead-generation use case the original article described is now the smallest of QR's commercial applications.
+The QR code is now a substantial commerce-enabling layer used by Sephora, Chipotle, Olive Garden, McDonald's, Walmart, and broad swaths of the Fortune 500.
+The lead-generation use case that defined the original QR wave is now a smaller share of QR's commercial applications.

 What killed QR the first time